Archived Posts from this Category

 And so this building says something about the way that people ought to interact, about what they should value.
 In this same sense, a chair says something about how and where we ought to sit.
 In the auditorum where the Art Guys spoke, all of our chairs were lined up in a particular way that focussed our attention.
 If we had walked into a room with 500 pillows on the floor, the space would indeed have had a different meaning.
 So yeah, Mike, the chair means something.

 But I don’t intend to play a game of gotcha here.
-John Cage was perfectly right to say that “people expect listening to be more than listening“, and the Art Guys do a fine job of short-circuiting meaning in a way that reveals and deepens acts of observing and understanding.
+John Cage was perfectly right to say that ““, and the Art Guys do a fine job of short-circuiting meaning in a way that reveals and deepens acts of observing and understanding.
 An example: During a residency in San Francisco, the Art Guys noticed a dumpster across the street from their apartment.
 They watched as the community used this resource as a place to discard, and a place to acquire.
 Something to crouch behind while shooting up heroin, something to throw up in.
 A canvas for the taggers.
 It was constantly overflowing with trash, pushed from one end of the parking lot to the other, covered with grafitti.
 One evening the Art Guys painted the dumpster gold.
 Shortly thereafter, the property owner cleaned up the area, and started keeping the dumpster under lock and key.
 The question of why all this happened — why the dumpster was painted gold, why it was treated differently after being painted — is a kind of absurdity that reveals a lot about human interaction.
 In a sense, it doesn’t mean anything.
 But it is a catalyst for observation and thought.

 Where David Adjaye revealed something about a city by imbuing a building with a different kind of meaning, the Art Guys revealed something about a city through an act of absurdity.
 In architecture, so often forgotten among its inhabitants, Adjaye pushes us to awareness with an overriding sense of intentionality and purpose; in art, so often overanalyzed by its devotees, the Art Guys push us to awareness with unrelenting whimsy.